Updated February 2023

 ☑️ How much time do you have for training?

-A social work degree gives you a broader education, but it takes at least 4 years.
+A social work degree gives you a broader education, but it takes at least four years.

-A diploma program is more practical and runs for about 2 years.
-An accelerated CSW program can be completed in less than a year.
+A diploma program is more practical and runs for about two years.
+An accelerated CSW program can be completed in half that time.
 How quickly do you want to start your career?

 ☑️ What are the admission requirements?